radiantlogic-v8/documentation-eoc/documentation/admin/user-management/create-user.md

 ## User details

 In the *User Details* section you must provide the new user's first name, last name, email, indicate if you want the user to be a local user, enter an email for notifications, and set the status to active/inactive in the corresponding fields.
+If Require MFA is enabled for local users, the local user is also prompted for MFA at sign-in.

 Set the user's status by adjusting the *Status* toggle to "Active".